 DDOT's SmartBike Program

-DDOT's SmartBike program will be fully operational this summer and will offer a rental location on 23rd Street in front of the GW Hospital.
+DDOT's SmartBike program offers a rental location on 23rd Street in front of the GW Hospital.
 The program features self-service bike rental kiosks at 10 locations around DC.
-For more information, go to www.smartbikedc.com
+For more information, go to

 Shuttle Transportation Options: